ryjm/srrs/README.md

 and run `:publish +memo` - this will hook into the publish app and add all notebooks to srrs (you need to add a new post or notebook to trigger it). title of notes are questions, bodies of notes are answers.

+you can also try scrying into app/publish to get the books, and then send to srrs with a poke. better support for that path soon.

 - creating items directly from the srrs UI doesn't work